phucthuan1st/MockStudentDataGenerator/README.md

   ```

 ## For bonus:
-  We use github to manage our code from the beginning of this project, because we think it will useful for further career.
+- We use github to manage our code from the beginning of this project, because we think it will useful for further career.
+- We use some design pattern
+- We build everything in class
 We think we could get a bit of bonus 🤣

 ## Expected grade
   We share same role, and do complete the project, so we expect to get 10 for each